 Hosts/MC's, Media, Lifestyle | The Arts

-A passionate and engaging communicator, Nuala has relished the exciting and diverse opportunities her 16 years in television have thrown her way.
-While she has worked out of both Australia and the UK, Nuala has also filed stories from across the globe including Cambodia, Mexico, USA, Canada, France, New Zealand, Italy, Greece, and Austria.
+A passionate and engaging communicator, Nuala has relished the exciting and diverse opportunities that have been afforded to her during almost 20 years in television.
+While she has worked out of both Australia and the UK, Nuala has also filed stories from across the globe including Russia, Cambodia, Mexico, USA, Canada, France, New Zealand, Italy, Greece, and Austria.

 In recent years, Nuala has been working as a freelance television reporter while completing her studies in psychology, for which she was awarded the Capstone prize for academic excellence at Melbourne University in 2012.
-Nuala is currently a Master of Clinical Psychology candidate and provisional psychologist in her final years of training at La Trobe University.
+Nuala is now a registered psychologist having recently completed a Master of Clinical Psychology at La Trobe University.

 This follows a year of roaming the globe as the Entertainment Editor, securing interviews with some of the world’s most famous faces.
 Prior to that, Nuala spent two and half years in London as the UK/Europe Correspondent covering stories including the disappearance of Madeleine McCann, the Inquest into the death of Princess Diana, and the arrest of Joseph Fritzl responsible for Austria’s so called “House of Horrors”.

 Nuala began her television career in 1997 when she was chosen to co-present The Bookplace, an award-winning preschool program.
 She quickly caught the attention of news executives and in 1998 was asked to present the weather for South Australia's top-rating Seven News.
 Her role was further expanded when she became a reporter on Discover, a travel and lifestyle show.